 How much will you need to bring?
 It depends on how much you intend to drink.
-Personally, I have spent around 50 euros a day (not cheap, I know!) for food, drinks and some rides.
-It is likely you will spend more.
+Personally, even while on a budget, I have spent around 50 euros a day (not cheap, I know!) for food, drinks and some rides.
+It is VERY likely you will spend more.

 Also, don’t forget to bring coins, which are great especially for stress-free tips.
 A litre of beer will be 12 or 13 euros depending on how generous you want to tip, so be sure to have quite a few ten euro bills and 1 & 2 euro coins on you.